-Palmer (Destroyer No. 161) was laid down 29 May 1918 by Fore River Shipbuilding Co., Quincy, Mass.; launched 18 August 1918; sponsored by Mrs. Robert C. Hilliard; and commissioned 22 November 1918, Comdr.
-R. R. Stewart in command.
+Palmer (Destroyer No. 161) was laid down on 29 May 1918 at Quincy,.
+Mass., by the Fore River Shipbuilding Co.; launched on 18 August 1918; sponsored by Mrs. Robert C. [Grace] Hilliard, the wife of Naval Constructor Robert B. Hilliard, who was on duty at the shipyard at that time; and commissioned on 22 November 1918, Cmdr.
+Ralph R. Stewart in command.

-Assigned to the Pacific, Palmer joined in fleet operations until decommissioning at San Diego 31 May 1922.
-There she was in reserve until recommissioning 7 August 1940.
-Converted to a minesweeper with the designation DMS-5 from 19 November 1940, she returned to the Atlantic and joined Mine Division 19 out of Norfolk for escort duty in the Atlantic and Caribbean.
+Assigned to the Pacific, Palmer--redesignated as DD-161 on 17 July 1920--joined in fleet operations until she was decommissioned at San Diego on 31 May 1922.
+There she lay in reserve until being recommissioned on 7 August 1940.
+Converted to a high speed minesweeper [DMS] with the designation DMS-5 from 19 November 1940, she returned to the Atlantic and joined Mine Division 19 out of Norfolk, Va., for escort duty in the Atlantic and Caribbean.

-Palmer served on patrol and escort off North Africa until 12 December, then returned to Atlantic escort duty through 1943, plying coastal, Caribbean and Northwestern Atlantic routes.
-Ordered to the Pacific, she trained out of San Diego, then joined TF 53 at Pearl Harbor, sailing with it 22 January 1944 for the assault on Kwajalein.
+Palmer served on patrol and escort off North Africa until 12 December 1942, then returned to Atlantic escort duty through 1943, plying coastal, Caribbean and Northwestern Atlantic routes.
+Ordered to the Pacific, she trained out of San Diego, Calif., then joined TF 53 at Pearl Harbor, sailing with it 22 January 1944 for the assault on Kwajalein.
 Palmer remained in the Marshalls until 12 February laying buoys and screening transports, then made escort voyages to Pearl Harbor and Majuro.

 Preceding the invasion force by two days, Palmer arrived off Saipan for a five hour sweep 13 June, then screened transports during the landings.
 Screening duty to Eniwetok caused her to miss the Battle of the Philippine Sea, but she returned to Saipan for screening duties, 22 June-8 July.

-Palmer arrived off Guam 22 July, the day after the island was invaded, to screen transports off Apra for 5 days.
+Palmer arrived off Guam 22 July, the day after the island was invaded, to screen transports off Apra for five days.
 Returning to Pearl Harbor, Palmer prepared for the return to the Philippines, a vast operation in which the aging converted destroyers would once again prove themselves.
-Staging at Manus, her force arrived in Leyte Gulf 17 October to sweep the main channels and transport areas during the three days before the landings.
-After escorting the transports through the safe channels, the minesweepers made a quick sweep in Surigao Strait, then returned to Manus 23 October, the eve of the Battle for Leyte Gulf.
+Staging at Manus, her force arrived in Leyte Gulf on 17 October to sweep the main channels and transport areas during the three days before the landings.
+After escorting the transports through the safe channels, the minesweepers made a quick sweep in Surigao Strait, then returned to Manus on 23 October, the eve of the Battle for Leyte Gulf.

-Replenished, Palmer cleared Manus 23 December for Lingayen Gulf, where she was to repeat the successful operations carried out at Leyte.
-Harassed en route by enemy ships and planes, Palmer and her force successfully penetrated Lingayen Gulf early 7 January 1945, and began their sweep under enemy air attack.
+Replenished, Palmer cleared Manus on 23 December 1944, two days before Christmas, for Lingayen Gulf, where she was to repeat the successful operations carried out at Leyte.
+Harassed en route by enemy ships and planes, Palmer and her force successfully penetrated Lingayen Gulf early on 7 January 1945, and began their sweep under enemy air attack.
 At about 1545, a violent explosion occurred, knocking out Palmer's port low pressure turbine.
 She began recovering sweeping gear and left formation to make repairs.
 Three hours later, at 1840, a Japanese twin-engine bomber flew low overhead and dropped two bombs which hit portside.
 A huge fire, threatening the magazines, billowed skyward, and Palmer sank in six minutes.
 Of her crew, 2 were killed, 38 wounded, and 26 missing in action.